How to Ace Reflective Writing?

 4. Requires contemplation and consideration of multiple perspectives/ stages (rather than a justified argument)

-As you probably noted above, it is more than acceptable (ie. highly recommended!) to use personal pronouns and refer to yourself when writing reflectively.
+As you probably noted above, it is more than acceptable (ie. highly recommended!) to refer to yourself when writing reflectively.
 Although a reflective piece is written in a more formal register than traditional essays or reports, your response should still be clear, logical, well-structured and make references to relevant sources or texts where appropriate.

 Reflective writing will take different forms based on the subject, topic and specific question.
 You might be required to reflect on a personal (learning) experience or reflect on another perspective (for example, an article or paper that you have been prescribed).
 Regardless, you should consider how these new experiences or perspectives will inform how you approach the subject matter in the future.
 Here are a few phrases to get you started: